hupili/5carts-test/README.md

    * Use GitHub pages and Jekyll.
-   * Write reviews for all kinds of stuffs with structured data (frontmatter of Jekyll pages) un structured data (lengthy body).
+   * Write reviews for all kinds of stuffs with structured data (frontmatter of Jekyll pages) and unstructured data (lengthy body).
-   * Able to write under any environment.
+   * Be able to write under any environment.
-   * Able to render full pages (like blog posts) and digest with different categorization scheme.
+   * Be able to render full pages (like blog posts) and digest with different categorization scheme.
    * Provide index for easy search.
    * Categorization in a human way (by directory).
+   * Output Meta data in XML format (make machine readable information).
+   * Use Frontend AJAX to provide rich function.

 What
 ----